maksadavid/MultiProcessApp/README.md

 3. Reopen the backgrounded app

 There are 2 issues:
-  a) Crash because mismatched mappings and notifications
+  - Crash because mismatched mappings and notifications
-  b) The database connections caches are out of sync
+  - The database connections caches are out of sync